kuroneko/bootstrap-generators/README.md

 # Bootstrap Generators

+NOTE:  This version of Bootstrap Generators has been modified to work with `bootstrap-sass`.

 [![Build Status](https://travis-ci.org/decioferreira/bootstrap-generators.png?branch=master)](https://travis-ci.org/decioferreira/bootstrap-generators)

 Bootstrap-generators provides [Twitter Bootstrap](http://getbootstrap.com/) generators for Rails 4 (supported Rails >= 3.1).
 Bootstrap is a toolkit from Twitter designed to kickstart development of webapps and sites.